Click on the map or a photo to see an enlargement

 Although the number of castles is not as great on this section of the trip, occasionally one shows up.
 Here Jos enjoys lunch beside an unnamed (to us) castle or schloss.

-On arrival in Munich we were one day behind our schedule.
+SCHEDULE: On arrival in Munich we were one day behind our schedule.
 We will stay one less day here before heading back to the Danube.

 During the next few days we will visit some of the castles of King Ludwig II of Bavaria and the memorial at the Dachau concentration camp.
 Those visits promise some extremes of emotion that I will describe in the next update in about 10 days (the end of June).